parinfer/parlinter/README.md

-# Parlinter
+# Par-linter

-Allow [Parinfer] on a Lisp team with this friendly linter.
+A friendly linter to allow [Parinfer] usage on a Lisp team.
 Rationale:

 - Parinfer creates noisy diffs on team projects, because it must lint before opening files to work correctly.